sarahsamorodnitsky/BSFP/README.md

 }))
 ```

 As mentioned above, some model parameters are not identifiable immediately from model fitting due to rotational, permutation, and sign ambiguity.
-To address this, we modify the MatchAlign algorithm provided by Poworoznek et al. (2021) to address non-identifiability among the posterior samples.
-Our code is modified from the R package provided by Evan Poworoznek (2021).
+To address this, we modify the MatchAlign algorithm [[2]](21) to address non-identifiability among the posterior samples.
+Our code is modified from the R package `infinitefactor` provided by Evan Poworoznek [[3]](#3).

 ```{r setting 1 alignment}
 # Run the alignment algorithm